KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/docs/ws2-grouping-selectors/2hover-color.md

         list-style-type: none;
     }
     ```
-    Save your file and reload in Chrome.
+    Save your file and view in Chrome.
 The navigation bar is starting to look better.
     {% hint sty="info" %}
 Learn more about styling lists using [MDN list styling reference](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Styling_lists).
     {% endhint %}